JackSzwergold/Writing/memories/Playing on the Beach and Finding a Weird Hatch Under the Boardwalk.md

 The area under the boardwalk was typically dark, quiet and—in all honesty—a bit creepy; no clue where Ben E. King and the Drifters got the inspiration to sing praise to a place like that.
 But despite the day being overcast and cloudy there was just enough light to make a small area just under the edge of the boardwalk bright welcoming enough to be approachable.
 So I approached it.

 I found the ball pretty quickly, but something else caught my eye.
-The sand was pretty undisturbed during this time of year, but for some reason there was a slight mound a few feet in.
-I could barely see what it was, but it seemed interesting.
-So I tossed the ball back to my playmates, and stepped a bit into the darkness to see what was up.
+The sand was pretty undisturbed and flattened by the wind during this time of year, but for some reason there was a slight mound a few feet from the beach facing side of the boardwalk.
+I could barely see what it was, but it seemed intriguing.
+So I ran out, tossed the ball back to the other kids, and then stepped a bit into the darkness to see what I could see.

-It wasn’t exactly dark, but not as brightly lit; light mainly came from the slats between the wooden boardwalk above.
-I looked at the area behind the mound and it was a bit flatter.
-Seemed like it was dug out sometime recently and was covered with a slight dusting of sand.
+Like I said earlier, it wasn’t exactly dark, but it definitely was not as brightly lit as where I found the ball; light mainly came down between the wooden slats that made up the boardwalk above.
+I looked at the area behind the mound and saw it was was a bit flatter, but definitely not windswept.
+It seemed like someone dug the area out sometime recently and was covered with a slight dusting of sand.

 As I moved closer and started to notice a few shiny bits of hardware peeking through the sand.
 So I knelt down and moved some of the sand away with my hand and before you know it, I saw it: A wooden hatch leading to… Something below.